KusionStack/kusionstack.io/docs/karpor/5-references/1-cli-commands/1-karpor.md

       --audit-webhook-batch-throttle-burst int                  Maximum number of requests sent at the same moment if ThrottleQPS was not utilized before.
 Only used in batch mode. (default 15)
       --audit-webhook-batch-throttle-enable                     Whether batching throttling is enabled.
 Only used in batch mode. (default true)
       --audit-webhook-batch-throttle-qps float32                Maximum average number of batches per second.
 Only used in batch mode. (default 10)
-      --audit-webhook-config-file string                        Path to a kubeconfig formatted file that defines the audit webhook configuration.
+      --audit-webhook-config-file string                        Path to a KubeConfig formatted file that defines the audit webhook configuration.
       --audit-webhook-initial-backoff duration                  The amount of time to wait before retrying the first failed request. (default 10s)
       --audit-webhook-mode string                               Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking,blocking-strict. (default "batch")
       --audit-webhook-truncate-enabled                          Whether event and batch truncating is enabled.